casper-network/docs-archive/technical-framework/block-storage/cbc-casper.md

 ![Blockdag with no time concept](../../.gitbook/assets/casper-blockdag-missing-time-problem.svg)

 Blocks created by validator $$B$$ form a tree and the tree has more then one leaf.
-Namely - both block $$b_9$$ and block $$b_10$$ look "last" and by just looking at the blockdag there is no information on the preference that validator B has in regards to the history of the shared database that he prefers to be accepted by others.
+Namely - both block $$b_9$$ and block $$b_{10}$$ look "last" and by just looking at the blockdag there is no information on the preference that validator B has in regards to the history of the shared database that he would like to be accepted by others.

 We could enrich our model in many different ways for such preference to be available.
 For example every validator could keep a counter of created blocks and at the moment of creating a new block - seal a subsequent number into the block.
 This way other validators could assume that blocks with the highest number corresponds to the most recent preference of the creator.
-Another possible solution would be to use [Lamport synchronization](https://en.wikipedia.org/wiki/Lamport_timestamps) for establishing the concept of global clock, and seal timestamps derived from this global clock into blocks.
+Another possible solution would be to use [Lamport synchronization](https://en.wikipedia.org/wiki/Lamport_timestamps) for establishing the concept of global clock and seal timestamps derived from this global clock into blocks.

-One of findings of Casper protocol research is a convenient solution to this problem.
+One of findings of Casper protocol research was a convenient solution to this problem.
 Instead of introducing timestamps and clocks, we are going to use a whole copy of the blockdag as a "timestamp" and seal it into the block !

 Well, but if we require each block $$B$$ created by validator $$V$$ to contain a snapshot of a blockdag maintained by $$V$$ at the moment of creating $$B$$, are these blocks going to grow very huge and keep growing forever ?
 Which immediately looks like a major performance problem !
 Actually, this is not such a big problem, as it appears.
-Because blockdag grows by appending blocks only, if every block enumerates collection of blocks seen at its creation - we will call these links **justifications** - then we can just use a collection of roots to represent the snapshot of the whole DAG.
+Because blockdag evolves only by appending new blocks, if every block can point to blocks seen at its creation - we will call these pointers **justifications** - then we can just use reduce the required collection of pointers to just roots of the blockdag's snapshot.

-Let's state now an improved definition of a block.
+We will have to augment the definition of a block so that this new idea is captured.
+Let's do it now.
 A **block** is a tuple consisting of:

 * a validator
 * a transaction